 github-actions[bot]comment. - No GitHub token on the runner and no

-pull-requests: writein your workflow — the app carries the permissions. - The same result on forked-PR builds, where workflow tokens are restricted.
+pull-requests: writein your workflow — the app carries the permissions.

 The app does not replace the action